Introduction#

 Cosmos is an open-source blockchain framework developed by Tendermint.
 Its goal is to solve various problems encountered in the development of blockchain technology and provide a high-performance, highly scalable, and easy-to-develop blockchain framework.
 The open-source repository can be found here:

-Cosmos can be seen as a multi-chain network that aims to achieve the vision of an "Internet of Blockchains."
-Tendermint and Cosmos SDK are the technical means and implementation paths for this vision.
+Cosmos can be seen as a multi-chain network aimed at realizing the vision of an "Internet of Blockchains," with Tendermint and Cosmos SDK as its technical means and implementation path.

-To address resource consumption and transaction issues, Cosmos uses a combination of BFT (Byzantine Fault Tolerance) and PoS (Proof of Stake).
-To reduce the threshold for building blockchains and developing blockchain-based applications, Cosmos adopts a more general project construction approach, making chain development based on Cosmos more modular and engineering-oriented.
+To address resource consumption and transaction issues, Cosmos adopts a combination of BFT (Byzantine Fault Tolerance) and PoS (Proof of Stake).
+In order to reduce the threshold for building blockchains and developing blockchain-based applications, Cosmos adopts a more general project construction approach, making chain development based on Cosmos more modular and engineered.
 It mainly consists of three parts: Tendermint Core, IBC, and Cosmos SDK.

 Cosmos SDK Components#

-Although it is called an "SDK," which may cause some misunderstandings that it is just a library/component for interacting with chains, Cosmos SDK can be considered a complete architecture.
-Developers can use it to quickly build their own blockchains.
-It is an important component of the Cosmos ecosystem.
+Although it is called an "SDK," which may cause some misunderstandings, thinking that it is just a library/component for interacting with the chain, Cosmos SDK can be considered as a complete architecture.
+Developers can quickly build their own blockchains using it, and it is an important part of the Cosmos ecosystem.
 The open-source repository can be found here:

 The main modules include:

-• evidence: Punishment for active misbehavior by validators
+- evidence: Punishment for active misbehavior of validators

-As you can see, the design of the Cosmos SDK framework is based on the Object-Capability Model security concept.
-It is highly modular, and each module has its own storage space and only exposes necessary interfaces to the outside.
+As you can see, the design of the Cosmos SDK framework is based on the Object-Capability Model security concept, with a highly modular design.
+Each module has its own storage space and only exposes necessary interfaces to the outside.

 Cosmos SDK has a specific role called Keeper, which is responsible for maintaining and updating the state.
 Through this management method, the specific implementation details of the modules are hidden from each other, and they only interact with each other through the keeper.
 Each module is only updated by the keeper, effectively ensuring the consistency of the on-chain state.